matipan/blog/content/posts/fast-json-parsing-for-open-rtb.md

 }
 ```

-Whenever you want to add a new object to the structure, then you need to implement all the boiler plate.
+If you want to add a new object to the structure you need to implement all this boiler plate.
 However, if you just want to add a new field to an existing object the change is relatively straight forward.
-This is why `jsonparser` in terms of usability is worst than `json-iter` for example, but it is still better than `simdjson-go`.
+This is why `jsonparser` in terms of usability is worst than `json-iter` but still better than `simdjson-go`.

 #### Using simdjson-go

 There is a lot of code involved when parsing JSON with simdjson-go.
 Here I went with an approach that basically requires you to add more parsing code every time you add a new field.
-We could implement this with reflection that would hurt the performance even more.
+We could implement this with reflection like `encoding/json` does but that would hurt the performance even more.

-Implementing a parser for `simdjson` requires one to start iterating over the tape that the library generated and start mapping field by field.
+Implementing a parser for `simdjson` requires one to start iterating over the tape that the library generated and map each field according to its type.
 We start by parsing the top level object and identifying it as a `simdjson.TypeObject`:
 ```go
 func (r *Request) UnmarshalJSONSimd(b []byte) error {
 	parsed, err := simdjson.Parse(b, nil)